eslint/eslint/docs/developer-guide/working-with-rules.md

 Since `context.options` is just an array, you can use it to determine how many options have been passed as well as retrieving the actual options themselves.
 Keep in mind that the error level is not part of `context.options`, as the error level cannot be known or modified from inside a rule.

-When using options, make sure that your rule has some logic defaults in case the options are not provided.
+When using options, make sure that your rule has some logical defaults in case the options are not provided.

 ### context.getSourceCode()